Big Bang: Cosmic acceleration

 Independent lines of evidence from Type Ia supernovae and the CMB imply that the universe today is dominated by a mysterious form of energy known as dark energy, which appears to homogeneously permeate all of space.
 Observations suggest that 73% of the total energy density of the present day universe is in this form.
-When the universe was very young it was likely infused with dark energy, but with everything closer together gravity predominated, braking the expansion.
+When the universe was very young it was likely infused with dark energy, but with everything closer together, gravity predominated, braking the expansion.
 Eventually, after billions of years of expansion, the declining density of matter relative to the density of dark energy allowed the expansion of the universe to begin to accelerate.

 Dark energy in its simplest formulation is modeled by a cosmological constant term in Einstein field equations of general relativity, but its composition and mechanism are unknown.
 More generally, the details of its equation of state and relationship with the Standard Model of particle physics continue to be investigated both through observation and theory.

 All of this cosmic evolution after the inflationary epoch can be rigorously described and modeled by the lambda-CDM model of cosmology, which uses the independent frameworks of quantum mechanics and general relativity.
 There are no easily testable models that would describe the situation prior to approximately 10−15 seconds.
-Understanding this earliest of eras in the history of the universe is currently one of the greatest unsolved problems in physics.
+Understanding this earliest of eras in the history of the universe is one of the greatest unsolved problems in physics.

 Concept history

 Etymology

 English astronomer Fred Hoyle is credited with coining the term "Big Bang" during a talk for a March 1949 BBC Radio broadcast, saying: "These theories were based on the hypothesis that all the matter in the universe was created in one big bang at a particular time in the remote past."
 However, it did not catch on until the 1970s.

 It is popularly reported that Hoyle, who favored an alternative "steady-state" cosmological model, intended this to be pejorative, but Hoyle explicitly denied this and said it was just a striking image meant to highlight the difference between the two models.
 Helge Kragh writes that the evidence for the claim that it was meant as a pejorative is "unconvincing", and mentions a number of indications that it was not a pejorative.

-The term itself is a misnomer as it implies the occurrence of an explosion.
-However, an explosion implies expansion from a center point out into the surrounding space.
-Rather than expanding into space, the Big Bang was the expansion/stretching of space itself, everywhere simultaneously (not from a single point), causing the universe to cool down and the density to be lowered.
-Another issue pointed out by Santhosh Mathew is that bang implies sound, which would require a vibrating particle and medium through which it travels.
-Since this is the beginning of anything we can imagine, there is no basis for any sound, and thus the Big Bang was likely silent.
-An attempt to find a more suitable alternative was not successful.